doctorfree/MirrorCommand/markdown/mirror.1.md

 **mirror screen 2**
 :  Move the MagicMirror window to the secondary monitor

+**mirror screen switch**
+:  Switch the screen on which the MagicMirror window is displayed

 **mirror screen on**
 :  Turns the Display ON